We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Type 2 diabetes is a chronic condition that can develop at any age, though it is uncommon before adolescence.
 It often has a slow, gradual onset, which can make it difficult to detect and diagnose in children.

-Type 2 diabetes is a long-term illness that can lead to serious complications if a person does not receive treatment.
-At the moment, there is no cure.
+Type 2 diabetes is a lifelong condition that can lead to serious complications if a person does not receive treatment.

-However, with a carefully controlled diet, lifestyle adjustments, and medication to control blood sugar, the disease can enter long-term remission.
+However, with a carefully controlled diet, lifestyle adjustments, and medication to control blood sugar, the condition can enter long-term remission.

 In this article, we look at the effects of type 2 diabetes in children.

-However, type 2 diabetes often has a slow, gradual onset.
-Because of this, symptoms can be difficult to detect, and some children may have no symptoms at all.
+Type 2 diabetes often has a slow, gradual onset.
+Due to this, symptoms can be difficult to detect, and some children may have no symptoms at all.

-According to the Centers for Disease Control and Prevention (CDC), around 30.3 million people in the U.S. have diabetes, and 7.2 million of those do not have a diagnosis.
+Statistics show that about 34.2 million people in the U.S. have diabetes, and 7.3 million of those may not have a diagnosis.

-Children and adults with diabetes may experience the following symptoms:
+The symptoms are similar in younger children, adolescents, and adults.
+Children with type 2 diabetes may experience the following symptoms:

 - Increased thirst: Children with type 2 diabetes might start expressing a need to drink more than usual.
-More urination can cause dehydration and may lead a child to feel especially thirsty.
+This is because more urination can cause dehydration, leading to thirst.

-- Fatigue: When the body does not use blood sugar effectively, fatigue might develop.
+- Fatigue: When the body does not use blood sugar effectively, a child may develop fatigue.
 The emotional and physical discomfort of living with the more severe effects of diabetes might also cause persistent feelings of fatigue.

 - Blurred vision: High blood sugar levels can draw fluid from the lenses of the eyes, making it harder to focus.

-- Darkened skin: Insulin resistance might lead to the development of a skin condition called acanthosis nigricans.
-This can cause areas of skin to darken.
+- Darkened skin: Insulin resistance might lead to the development of a skin condition called acanthosis nigricans, which can cause areas of skin to darken.
 It often affects the armpits and the back of the neck.

 - Slow wound healing: High blood sugar levels can lead to longer healing times for sores and skin infections.

 Type 2 diabetes can develop in anyone, including children.
-The condition is more likely to develop in people who are overweight or obese.
+The condition is more likely to develop in people with overweight or obesity.

 Obesity increases the risk of type 2 diabetes by causing insulin resistance.
 This occurs when organs and tissues do not respond appropriately to insulin or absorb enough sugar from the blood.

-Authors of a study from 2017 found that people under 25 years old who fell into the body mass index (BMI) ranges for obesity were four times more likely to develop type 2 diabetes than those in the lower ranges.
+The authors of a study from 2017 found that people under 25 years old who fell into the body mass index (BMI) ranges for obesity were four times more likely to develop type 2 diabetes than those in lower BMI ranges.

-BMI is one method for comparing height and weight to provide an overview of health, although people should use it as a general guide more than an accurate representation.
+BMI is one method for comparing height and weight to provide an overview of health, although people should use it more as a general guide than as an accurate representation.

 Secondhand smoke might also be a risk factor, according to a prospective cohort study from 2013.
-The researchers looked at results from a survey of 37,343 women in France who had given information on their exposure to secondhand smoke during their childhoods.
+The researchers looked at the results of a survey of 37,343 females in France who had provided information on their exposure to secondhand smoke during their childhood.

-Women with parents who smoked tobacco when they were growing up had a risk of type 2 diabetes that was 18 percent higher when the researchers compared it with those whose parents did not smoke.
+Females with parents who smoked tobacco when they were growing up had a risk of type 2 diabetes that was 18% higher than those whose parents did not smoke.